 - Decline – up to $3000, and no less than $500.
 Ultimate assessed costs can be up to the full value of the car, plus related costs.

 Your responsibilities will vary depending on which protection plan you have selected.
-In cases where only the host’s car is involved, you are responsible for damage to the host’s car that isn't wear and tear and wasn’t reported as pre-existing damage at the beginning of the reservation.
+In cases where only the host’s car is involved, you are responsible for damage to the host’s car that isn't wear and tear and wasn’t reported as pre-existing damage at the beginning of the trip.

 Depending on, among other things, which protection option you have selected, where liability for the incident is found to lie, and what the level of damage is, you will either receive a refund of some, none, or all of the amounts initially charged, or be required to pay (either yourself, your insurer, or both) additional amounts to satisfy your obligations.
 One of the costs that you will be responsible for will be a $150 claims processing fee.
 If your current payment card selection does not have sufficient funds to provide coverage for the payment, we will charge your other cards on file to satisfy your payment obligations.

-Your Turo claims specialist will notify you of the final amount due after all damages and expenses are calculated.
+Your Turo claims agent will notify you of the final amount due after all damages and expenses are calculated.